 Beckenham was blind to the up-and-coming ‘rock god’ the Bowies just being considered as local eccentrics.
 My mum once saw his wife Angie in Safeways at the cheese counter and another time across the road in Woolworths; David was buying himself some tights.

 One night my dad woke us up to tell us that the Arts Centre was on fire and we should be ready to evacuate.
 The whole sky seemed to light up as gas cylinders started to explode.
 The next day our back garden was covered in a strange snow of tiny blacken pieces of canvas.

 Hayne Court was a massive dilapidated Victorian mansion along the street from where we lived.
 Despite its size, at night it seemed to be lit by a single bare bulb in a side window, which made us think it must be haunted.
 The garden was an overgrown jungle and only ever visited by some naughty neighbours who let their pet gerbils run free!
 It was however inhabited by an eccentric gentleman called Russell-Kitchen who collected vintage cars that he kept in a massive garage at the side of the house.
 Occasionally he made an appearance on the road, seen through clouds of smoke accompanied by the sound of loud bangs.

 Enid goes to Mystery Mansion

-At junior school I avidly read the ‘Famous Five’ stories of Enid Blyton, unaware that from the age of three months, Enid had lived in seven different houses around Beckenham for thirty years.
-She always reimagined the landscape for her books, so I have made Beckenham Place Park the setting of ‘Mystery Mansion’.
-Here she sits by the standing stones, now peplaced by the marker posts between Lewisham and Beckenham whilst her faithful dog Bobs runs around; ignored!
+At junior school I avidly read the ‘Famous Five’ stories of Enid Blyton, unaware that she had lived in seven different houses around Beckenham for thirty years.
+She always reimagined the landscape for her books, so I have made Beckenham Place Park the setting of ‘Mystery Mansion’ location of the standing stones; now replaced by the marker posts between Lewisham and Beckenham.
+Here she sits deep in thought studiously ignoring her faithful dog Bobs!